fatedier/frp/README.md

 transport.bandwidthLimit = "1MB"
 ```

-Set `transport.bandwidthLimit` in each proxy's configure to enable this feature.
+Set `transport.bandwidthLimit` in each proxy's configuration to enable this feature.
 Supported units are `MB` and `KB`.

 Set `transport.bandwidthLimitMode` to `client` or `server` to limit bandwidth on the client or server side.
 Default is `client`.